 **Proof of age may be required

-To register for your club, use the following paper registration form:
+To register for your club, please use the following link:

 Please contact your Club Advisor with additional questions on how to register online or Download the online Club Program tutorial HERE!

-Thursday December 31st - Last Day to request a Rent to Own Snowcard Refund
+Saturday, December 31st - Last Day to request a Rent-to-Own Snowcard Refund

 - Includes Club Card, lessons, ski or snowboard rental and Value Passes.